Non-Lucrative Residency (Retirement or International-Income or Work-Remotely)

 Non Lucrative Residency are 3 periods of validity.
-Initially, a 1-year Spain residency permit is granted, followed by two 2-year residency renewals after which the applicant, meeting certain criteria.
-And it can be eligible for a permanent Spain residency card.
+Initially, a 1-year Spanish residency permit is granted, followed by two 2-year residency renewals after which the applicant, meeting certain criteria.
+And it can be eligible for a permanent Spanish residency card.

 It is also possible to apply for Spanish Citizenship (10 years of residency).

 The main applicant must be able to prove a monthly income of at least 4 times the I.P.R.E.M. (€532 x 4).
 And an additional €532 per each family member co-applicant.
 For example, a family with 3 members will have to prove a monthly income of 6 times the I.P.R.E.M., or approximately €3,200 per month.